-True, you’re certainly free to make your State object public (with no leading underscore).
+True, you’re certainly free to make your State object public (with no leading underscore at the start of their names).
 However, for example, there are few instances where you would want its build() function readily accessible to the outside world.
 Right?

 Of course, in your public State class, you could selectively make its properties ‘library private’ with leading underscores here and there, but would that not be more work?
 Again, in many cases, a lot of your ‘business logic’ either resides or is accessible within that class — containing much if not all of your app’s mutable data.
 With any software development, many undesirable side-effects can arise if you don’t control the scope of your app’s modules.
 A leading underscore at the start of a class name relieves you of all of that.

 Control The State

 So how would you then access your State objects?
 A State object’s corresponding StatefulWidget is usually readily accessible since, more often than not, it will not have an underscore at the start of its name.
 With that, it’s ideally situated to control access to the State object it uses as it itself has to be defined in the very same Dart library file as its State object.
 Remember, its State object will have a leading underscore to its name.
 To demonstrate what I mean by all this, do you recall the very first screenshot in this article?
 It was where the Home Screen’s StatefulWidget’s onPressed() function is called to increment its counter even though we’re currently residing in the second screen.
 It’s back again below.
 We’re calling custom functions found in the StatefulWidget itself — which unbeknownst to the outside World is accessing functions in its corresponding State object.